Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 **Idea_of_PINN**
 ![Idea_of_PINN/Importance](/assets/images/PINN/PIML.jpg)

-Remember that even with some physics, the PINN will perform.
+Remember that even with some appropriate physics, the PINN will perform.

 ---